Fresno Water Quality at a Glance

 Is Fresno’s tap water safe to drink?

 Some residents may notice that Fresno water is relatively “hard” due to naturally occurring minerals in the groundwater.
 While this affects taste and can cause scaling on fixtures, it poses no health risk.
-If you have specific concerns about your water quality, the City of Fresno offers free water testing services.
+However, given the documented contamination concerns, residents should request free water testing services from the City of Fresno to understand their specific exposure risks.

-What is 1,2,3-TCP and how is Fresno addressing it?
+What are PFAS and how is Fresno addressing them?

 How is Fresno addressing groundwater sustainability?

-Fresno is implementing a comprehensive approach to groundwater sustainability in compliance with California’s Sustainable Groundwater Management Act (SGMA):
+Fresno is implementing a comprehensive approach to groundwater sustainability in compliance with California’s Sustainable Groundwater Management Act (SGMA) while addressing quality concerns:

-• Recharge Infrastructure: Operation of over 20 groundwater recharge basins capturing stormwater and flood releases, with capacity to recharge billions of gallons annually
+Recharge Infrastructure: Operation of over 20 groundwater recharge basins capturing stormwater and flood releases, with capacity to recharge billions of gallons annually while helping dilute contamination

-• Regional Collaboration: Active participation in the North Kings Groundwater Sustainability Agency to coordinate aquifer management
+Regional Collaboration: Active participation in the North Kings Groundwater Sustainability Agency to coordinate aquifer management and contamination response

 Why does water quality vary in different parts of Fresno?

-Water quality can vary across Fresno neighborhoods due to several factors:
+Water quality varies significantly across Fresno neighborhoods due to several factors:

-• Geographic distribution of contaminants: Natural and man-made contaminants are not uniformly distributed in the aquifer
+Geographic distribution of contaminants: PFAS, chromium-6, and agricultural chemicals are not uniformly distributed in the aquifer, with some wells showing much higher contamination levels

-• Well depth and construction: Different wells draw from various depths and aquifer zones with distinct water quality characteristics
+Well depth and construction: Different wells draw from various depths and aquifer zones with distinct contamination patterns from historical agricultural and industrial activities

-• Surface water integration: Northeast Fresno now receives a blend of treated surface water and groundwater, while other areas remain on groundwater only
+Surface water integration: Northeast Fresno now receives cleaner treated surface water blended with groundwater, while other areas remain dependent on groundwater with variable contamination levels

-• Targeted treatment systems: Some wells have specialized treatment for specific contaminants while others may not require the same level of treatment
+Targeted treatment systems: Some wells have specialized treatment for specific contaminants like TCP, while others may lack adequate treatment for emerging contaminants like PFAS

-The city’s long-term plan is to expand surface water treatment to additional areas, particularly in south Fresno, and to standardize water quality throughout the distribution system.
-The Southeast Surface Water Treatment Plant currently under construction will help address some of these disparities when completed.
+The city’s long-term plan includes expanding surface water treatment to additional areas, particularly in south Fresno where contamination concerns are more pronounced.
+The Southeast Surface Water Treatment Plant under construction will help address these disparities and provide cleaner water alternatives.

 Contaminants of Concern